 When a deer honks at you but doesn’t run off is an excellent opportunity to test your ability to see through the bush.
 You can guarantee it is watching you, and will respond to your every movement, so its eyes (at least) must be visible to you.
 Practice finding those eyes; maybe an ear: they will be behind vegetation perhaps, but are in clear view.
 Deer will stand still for an hour!
 Believe me, but they are also past masters at sneaking off!

-Mind you, sambar don’t make a lot of noise.
+Mind you, sambar don’t usually make a lot of noise.
 If they are moving along normally, you are unlikely to hear them, save for the very occasional snapped twig or chink of stone, particularly when they are crossing a stream.
-Rarely, you will hear them wallowing, thrashing. very rarely fighting.
+Sometimes the clack of an antler against wood.
+Rarely, you will hear them wallowing, thrashing.
+Very rarely fighting.
 Or the preludes to fighting: howls very like an old hound.
 Sometime you will be challenged by a stag with such a call.
 Do not think it is a hound.
 A lost hound seldom howls.
 You can howl and they will howl back.
 You can spend an entertaining hour at this play.
 They have their warning honk, not unlike a car horn, and there are many small sounds passed between hinds and fawns which you will only hear when they are at play coming down to graze in the early evening – and if you are very close.
 Being deaf as I am is not so much of a disadvantage in sambar hunting.

 During the day you are more likely to get a shot at them by dropping in from the side or above than from below.
 Learn to walk quietly but do not stress too much: they are used to things moving about in the bush – and being able to run away from them.
 Wallows are often found on flats about a chain inside and upstream river bends.
 Antlers can frequently be ‘fished’ from them.
 They mostly smell of stag.
 Fix the scent in your mind, and pay attention when you next smell it.
 Scent (that humans can smell) doesn’t carry far – less than 100 metres.
 Smell that?
 There is a stag in sight, maybe.
 Unfortunately they do leave their smell on other things.